|Priest's house is the flat roofed building on the right. Slated building on the left is now site of the R.N.L.I. station.|

 Murtagh had a history of violent behaviour.
 In 1898 the celebrated father of the Co-Op movement, Horace Plunkett, visited Aran.
 Horace wrote that Fr Farragher was a splendid P.P.
 He wrote " He believes in the strong arm and established his authority shortly after his arrival two years ago by knocking down the local bully outside Eochaill chapel"

 It's likely that Murtagh himself was the source of this information and that he was proud of his physical ability to dominate.
 O'Flaherty describes Moclair, based on Fr Farragher, as a well built handsome man.
 However, Murtagh was taking advantage of his clerical position in that a man might be reluctant to fight back out of fear of damnation.
 Its likely that today, men like Murtagh and Roger, would be advised to do a course on anger management.

-While there is much evidence to suggest that Murtagh was proud, progressive, hardworking, charismatic, sometimes charming, dedicated, sometime vindictive and determined, another characteristic which he displayed was courage.
+While there is much evidence to suggest that Murtagh was proud, progressive, hardworking, charismatic, dedicated, sometimes charming, sometimes vindictive, mean spirited, arrogant and small minded, another characteristic which he displayed was courage.

 In July 1911, three men found themselves trapped underneath an upturned currach near Cill Rónáin.
 Jumping into a nearby boat, Murtagh and his curate Fr Owens, rowed to the rescue and succeeded in saving all three men from drowning and a number of children from being orphaned.

 The hill farm was eventually divided up between a number of locals and the Land Commission sold the lodge to a local publican, Alfred Smith, whose heroic death in 1926, we have covered before.
 Here

 It was later sold on and it eventually ended up in the possession of the McDonagh family of Tigh Joe Mac fame.
 Today it is a centre for spiritual healing and reflection.
 See here.